-After the loss of her communications position at a nonprofit, DeVito dispatched a tweet to find out how many fellow New Jerseyans were also out of work.
-With that tweet, she found her calling: The overwhelming response inspired her to found NJ Unemployed, a support group for job-seekers in the Garden State to facilitate the exchange of stories and advice for moving forward professionally after the loss of a job.
+After the loss of her communications job, DeVito tweeted to find out how many fellow New Jerseyans were also out of work.
+With that tweet, she found her calling: The overwhelming response inspired her to found NJ Unemployed, a support group for job-seekers in the Garden State to exchange stories and advice for moving forward professionally after the loss of a job.

-The initial loss of a job is stressful, and it often makes us lose our clarity and focus on planning the next steps, says Katie Brewer, a certified financial planner™ with LearnVest Planning Services.
-But you don't have to descend into an anxiety spiral.
-There are always options, and the key is to let yourself have the time and space to determine what those are, Brewer says.
+You don't have to descend into an anxiety spiral.
+There are always options, and the key is to let yourself have the time and space to determine what those are.
 You won't be able to move forward without a clear head and an open mind.

-This can be as simple as taking the time to gather all of your contacts off of your computer, so you can send a thoughtful email once you get your footing again.
-One friend, instead of letting anger get the best of her, spent her last hour in the office typing up a letter to HR stipulating why she deserved three months, instead of two weeks, of severance.
+This can be as simple as taking the time to gather all of your contacts off of your computer, so you can send a thoughtful email.
+One friend, instead of letting anger get the best of her, spent her last hour in the office writing a letter to HR stipulating why she deserved three months, instead of two weeks, of severance.
 The end result?
 An extra $15,000 in her emergency fund while hunting for a new job.

 Do: Accept Your Situation

 Stave off panic by stepping back and taking stock of your own feelings.
 “Validate your right to feel miserable,” Dr. Robert L. Leahy, author of "The Worry Cure," advised on NPR.
 "You're a human being.
 You have a right to feel unhappy."
-Once you’ve given your emotions space to exist, you can start to see the big picture more clearly, enabling you to act in ways that will help you and your career.
+Once you’ve given your emotions space to exist, you can start to see the big picture more clearly.

 Don’t: Borrow Blindly From Your Retirement Account

-Not to mention, if you're still unemployed when the tax bill comes around for your withdrawals, this could cause yet more problems.
-Meanwhile, Brewer says that if you choose to file for bankruptcy down the line, your retirement assets are usually one of the few assets you can keep (depending on state rules).
-Bottom line?
+If you're still unemployed when the tax bill comes around for your withdrawals, this could cause yet more problems.
 Unless these funds are the only thing standing between you and losing everything, try to hold off.
 After all, that's what your emergency fund should be for.

 Do: Rethink Your Priorities

-Once you’ve established a particular standard of living, it can be tough to adjust that downward, but Brewer says it’s crucial to separate your wants from your needs and make the necessary changes to reflect your new financial reality.
-Tweak your budget in the LearnVest Money Center, where you can edit your (new) monthly income and see how much you have left to spend on each part of your life.
-Particularly if you're living off of your emergency fund, you’ll need to think about where you can cut back so you don't eat through your savings so quickly.
+Once you’ve established a particular standard of living, it can be tough to adjust that downward.
+Tweak your budget, particularly if you're living off of your emergency fund.
+You'll need to think about where you can cut back so you don't eat through your savings.